kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 For smooth transition it makes sense to set the following default values:

-- `behavior.scaleDown.stabilizationWindowSeconds = 300`, wait 5 min for the largest recommendation and then scale down to that value.
 - `behavior.scaleUp.stabilizationWindowSeconds = 0`, do not gather recommendations, instantly scale up to the calculated number of replicas
+- `behavior.scaleUp.selectPolicy = max` which chooses the maximum value from the policies specified.
 - `behavior.scaleUp.policies` has the following policies
    - Percentage policy
       - `policy = percent`